-- Introduction to Northeast Pacific shark biology, ecology, and conservation
+- Introduction to Northeast Pacific Shark Biology, Research, and Conservation, Part B

 Shawn Larson and Dayv Lowry